-So, where does a strawberry fit into all this?
-Strawberries are a perfectly safe treat for your parakeet, and they’re a part of a healthy diet!
-But just because you can feed your bird strawberries, that doesn’t mean you shouldn’t take certain precautions.
+So, where do strawberries fit into all this?
+Strawberries are perfectly safe treats for your parakeet, and they can be part of a healthy diet!
+But just because you can feed strawberries to your bird, that doesn’t mean you shouldn’t take certain precautions.

 We break down everything that you need to know here.